CertiKOS/CompCert/README.md

 This is a modified version of CompCert v3.5.
 The language semantics and correctness proofs have been updated to describe the behavior of individual compilation units.
-Most passes from Clight to Asm have been update, for the x86 architecture.
+Most passes from Clight to Asm have been updated, for the x86 architecture.

 ## Building